Broadcasting solutions on networked systems of phase oscillators: Discussions and conclusions

+At the same time that our approach contributes to the discussion of the dynamics in multi-level systems, however, there are several open problems yet to be solved.
+The approach we have shown in this paper was studied in a simple version of a multi-level system.
+In this way, the extension of this approach to multilayer networks with different coupling functions and different individual dynamics, and the consideration of different dynamical states than phase synchronization within each sub-network are important features that would contribute to the study of the dynamical behavior of multi-level systems.

-Multilayer networks have been used to model a variety of systems.
+This is an important problem in modern science, since these networks have been used to model a variety of systems.
 Extensive numerical studies have shown a rich repertory of dynamical behavior \cite{kasatkin2017self,kachhvah2021explosive, majhi2017chimera}.
 Moreover, experimental analyses confirm this feature \cite{blaha2019cluster, leyva2017inter}.
-Furthermore, the use of multilayer networks have been helpful in the understanding of complex systems, e.g. neural systems \cite{bassett2018nature,palmigiano2017flexible}.
+Furthermore, the use of multi-level networks has been helpful in the understanding of complex systems, e.g. neural systems \cite{bassett2018nature,palmigiano2017flexible}.
 However, analytical treatment for this kind of system is still an open problem in these diverse fields.
-Our approach thus offers a novel path in the study of multilayer network, opening the possibility of analytical and mechanistic insights on the dynamics of these important systems.
+Our approach thus offers a novel path in the study of multi-level network, opening the possibility of analytical and mechanistic insights into the dynamics of these important systems.